 If there is no off-street parking, be sure to clarify this in your listing and give your guests pointers about where to park so that guests who have their own vehicle know what to expect.

 Check to see if any other condos in your building are being rented through Airbnb to choose a competitive price.
-Choose a nightly price at the upper end of the competition price range.
+Choose a nightly price at the upper end of the competitive price range.

 Research Your Short-Term Rental Insurance Options